parkermac/LO/README.md

 Grids are just identified by [gridname].

 Collections of forcing files are identified by [gridname] since they are always created for a specific grid.
-Note that you can accumulate many different types of forcing inside a certain [gridname], e.g. ocn00, ocn01, etc. This naming logic was introduced with `driver_forcing3.py` and the associated `driver_roms3.py`.
+Note that you can accumulate many different types of forcing inside a certain [gridname], e.g. ocnG00, ocnG01, etc.

 A specific run is identified by [gridname]\_[tag]\_[ex_name] which is also referred to as [gtagex] or Ldir['gtagex'].
 The [tag] is only introduced in the creation of a dot_in instance, which is in a folder named LO/dot_in/[gtagex].
 The [tag] represents the specific set of forcing files and other dot_in choices that define a run.